 There is a man, a seemingly homeless man (quite likely a drug user, but not a junkie), who sits out on the corner of where we live out here in the middle of San Francisco and who, without fail, almost always (no joke, I’m talkin’ pretty much every afternoon for the past four years) asks passersby to spare a little change.

-I don’t give money to the homeless, so, at first, I bought him food.
+I don’t tend to give money to the homeless, so, at first, I bought him food.
 Twice I did that, but I stopped because twice he left a mess behind.
 Out there he still sits, though, in plain view of police; of any city leader, official, or outreach worker, who might walk past him on their way down Van Ness Avenue toward City Hall or…wherever.
 Another presence to sidestep for every other denizen of the City of St. Francis (the pic above says it all, no?).
 His baritone never changes its tune, and he never wavers from his ask: The guy wants you, me, anyone to spare a little change.

 After almost half a decade of hearing him, and seeing him; and attempting to help him, and trying to ignore him; and feeling for him, and getting angry at all of us who continue to fail him (he’s still out there on the street, isn’t he), I gotta echo him: I, too, would like us to spare a little change.